You are currently browsing the tag archive for the ‘Prison Terminal’ tag.

 Any other documentaries about U.S. prisons you recommend?
 Leave them in the comments section below.

 Last year, I congratulated Edgar Barens on his devotion to a story about a terminally-ill prisoner in Iowa.

 That devotion is paying off.
-This week, Barens’ film titled Prison Terminal: The Last Days of Private Jack Hall has been placed on a shortlist of eight for Best Documentary Short Film for the 2014 Oscars.
+This week, Barens’ film titled Prison Terminal: The Last Days of Private Jack Hall has been nominated for Best Documentary Short Film for the 2014 Oscars.